malfattti/garden/The Sexual Psychology of Decadence.md

 - Decadent literature was the field which, brought about by this questioning and the tools used to try out answers, used sexuality as a means to explore social and political questions plus the eternal question: what is love?
 - Age of reason: free love and free thinking went together
 - The Enlightenment, with its gradual tearing apart of traditional religious authority, engendered questioning re. whoshould replace this traditional authority and where should values come from and who is authorized to formulate them.
-	- answerd came froms science, art (art for art's sake), and the vestiges of religions
+	- answerd came froms science, art (art fo r art's sake), and the vestiges of religions